 Make your selection, and after you click Save you can either go back to your dataset or to the project:

-This exercise uses real-world, feral data--not a made-up, sanitized file.
+This tutorial uses real-world, feral data--not a made-up, sanitized file.
 It begins with accessing a live, publicly-accessible, US government database on the web, running a query against it, and saving the results from the query to a file.
 The next step is to create a dataset and upload a file to it.
-If you prefer to skip right to creating the dataset and uploading the file, download the Bee Colony Census 2017 by State.csv file at the bottom of this article and proceed directly to step 5 below.
+If you prefer to skip right to creating the dataset and uploading the file, download the Bee Colony Census 2017 by State.csv file at the bottom of this tutorial and proceed directly to step 5 below.

 - Go to the Quick Stats database for the National Agriculture Statistics Service on the United States Department of Agriculture website (the parameters will be pre-populated for you).